 The pretty little village of Formigueres, historic Capital of the Capcir, lies in the heart of the Parc Naturel, Five kms north of Les Angles on the D118.

 Safe and family-friendly ski resort in winter, it is equally worth visiting all year round.
 Once the snow has melted, the mountain meadows are bathed in autumn crocus, gentians, lilies of the Pyrénées and rainbows of high mountain flowers.
 Near the ski station a flute playing Spanish shepherd guards his flock and cattle graze the rich pastures.
 It is farming country and the farmers’ wives are proud to show you the farms and allow you to taste their wares.

 The XI c church of Ste Marie is faced by a XII wall bell tower and is joined to the Mairie and Tourist Office.
 The door of the Mairie is all that remains of the door and walls of the fortified château of the XI c.
 In the XIV c, Formiguères was chosen by the Kings of Majorca to be their Summer Palace.
 Sanch I, son of Jacques I, King of Aragon and Count of Barcelona, was an asthma sufferer.
 The air in this friendly and robust village high in the Capcir was reckoned to be good for him.
-It is good for us.
+It is certainly good for us.